KDE/kde-builder/doc/chapter_02/building-specific-modules.md

 ```

 In this case, although only the \<dolphin\> application was specified,
-the `--include-dependencies` flag caused kdesrc-build to include the
+the `--include-dependencies` flag caused kde-builder to include the
 dependencies listed for \<dolphin\> (by setting the
 [include-dependencies](#conf-include-dependencies) option).